sweeneychris/TheiaSfM/docs/source/sfm.rst

 .. image:: pisa.png

 At the core of our SfM pipeline is an SfM :class:`Reconstruction`.
-A :class:`Reconstruction` is the representation of a 3D reconstuction consisting of a set of unique :class:`Views` and :class:`Tracks`.
+A :class:`Reconstruction` is the representation of a 3D reconstruction consisting of a set of unique :class:`Views` and :class:`Tracks`.
 More importantly, the :class:`Reconstruction` class contains visibility information relating all of the Views and Tracks to each other.
 We identify each :class:`View` uniquely